ssilverman/TeensyDMX/README.md

 There is the ability to notify specific instances of `Responder` when packets having specific start codes arrive.
-To implement the simplest form, simply extend `Responder`, override the protected `receivePacket` function, and attach an instance to one or more start codes using `Receiver::addResponder`.
+To implement the simplest form, simply extend `Responder`, override the protected `receivePacket` function, and attach an instance to one or more start codes using `Receiver::setResponder`.
 `receivePacket` will be called for each packet received that has one of the desired start codes.